Q: What do I need to do first as an accepted student?

 Q: Why do I need to complete the health immunization forms?

-A: Assumption College is required by the Commonwealth of Massachusetts to document immunization information for the following students: 1) all full-time graduate students (enrolled in nine (9) credits or more in any one semester); 2) all full-time and part-time health science students; and 3) any full-time or part-time student who is on a student or other visa, including international students attending or visiting classes as part of a formal academic visitation or exchange program.
-Failure to have supplied this information may prevent you from future registration.
-It is important that you comply with this request.
+A: Assumption College is required by the Commonwealth of Massachusetts to document immunization information for the following students: by 1) all full-time (including online) graduate students (full-time status is any graduate student enrolled in nine (9) credits or more in any one semester); 2) all full-time and part-time (including online) health science students; and 3) any full-time or part-time student who is on a student or other visa, including international students attending or visiting classes as part of a formal academic visitation or exchange program.
+Be sure that you are in compliance with this requirement.
+Non-compliant students will not be allowed to register for additional classes.
 You can find more detailed information on our Immunization & Health Insurance Requirements webpage.

 Q: Why do I need to provide my health insurance information?